drew-marchione/workoutApp/README.md

 <br />

 Click on the "UserPage" link at the top of the website.
 Here is John Smith's own personalized workout page.
-Right now it is empty, but by clicking on the "Create Workout" tab John Smith can customize and add exercises to his UserPage.
+Right now it is empty, but by clicking on the "Create Workout" tab, John Smith can customize and add exercises to his UserPage.

 <br />